 How Can I Manage My Grass Allergy Symptoms?

 The first step is to get properly tested and diagnosed.
-Once your doctor/allergist knows what specific allergens cause your symptoms, he or she can work with you to create a plan.
+Once your allergist knows what specific allergens cause your symptoms, they can work with you to create a plan.

 There are over-the-counter and prescription pills, liquids, or nasal sprays that can help reduce or prevent grass allergy symptoms.
 These medicines include antihistamines, decongestants, and nasal corticosteroids.
 Most allergy medicines work best when you start taking them before pollen season begins.
 This allows the medicine to prevent your body from releasing histamine and other chemicals that cause your symptoms.

 But, many people with pollen allergy do not get complete relief from your grass pollen allergy symptoms from these medicines, you may benefit from immunotherapy (allergy shots).
 Immunotherapy is a long-term treatment that can help prevent or reduce the severity of allergic reactions.
 It can change the course of allergic disease by modifying the body’s immune response to allergens.

 There are two types of immunotherapy available for grass allergy: allergy shots and allergy tablets.

-- Allergy Shots - Subcutaneous Immunotherapy (SCIT) is administered at the doctor’s office.
+- Allergy Shots – Subcutaneous Immunotherapy (SCIT) is given at your doctor’s office.
 It involves getting injections of allergens in an increasing dosage over time.
 During the course of immunotherapy, a person with grass allergy becomes progressively less sensitive to that allergen.
 Patients may experience relief within one to three years of starting SCIT.
 The most common side effects for SCIT include local reactions at the injection site, such as redness, itching, swelling, tenderness and pain.
 Less common systemic reactions may include generalized redness, hives, itching, swelling, wheezing and low blood pressure.